networkteam/Networkteam.Neos.FrontendLogin/README.md

 member area by selecting access roles and apply the changes.

 Next you need to add a **login form** on a page which is not protected.
 Do not place the login form within your member area or the MemberAreaRootPage.
-Otherwise your users won't be able to access the login form.
+Otherwise, your users won't be able to access the login form.

 Now go back to the previously create MemberAreaRootPage and select the page containing the login form (`Login form page`).